webosose/website/content/en/samples/posts/2023-12-12-facial-recognition-based-kiosks.md

         pip install djangorestframework django-cors-headers
         pip install drf-yasg

-* The following is the installation of the facial recognition-related library.
+* The following is the installation of a library related to face recognition and menu recommendations.

         pip install scikit-learn
         pip install deepface